LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/VirtualStructures/APIActivator.md

 A person or entity that can activate an [ITower](./Interfaces/ITower.md)

 ##Values
-XANA, JEREMIE, HOPPER
+XANA, JEREMIE, HOPPER<br>
 NONE - the activator when the ITower is inactive.

 ##Parsing
-If you want to parse a string to an Activator, you can use LyokoParser.
+If you want to parse a string to an Activator,<br>
+you can use LyokoParser.

 The methods below can also be applied to a specific activator, like ``APIActivator.XANA.Parse()``, although that's pretty silly to do.

 ###ParseActivator
-Accepts a string, returns an APIActivator
+Accepts a string, returns an APIActivator<br>
 Throws a FormatException if the string is invalid.
 ```csharp
 APIActivator activator;